anikarni/fgstrs/README.md

 A lot of you have met Rob.
 What you might not know is that Rob has (with the German team) twice won the World Puzzle Championship, and has also individually won the German Puzzle Championship.
-So there aren't that many people to learn about puzzles from!
+There aren't that many people better qualified to talk about puzzles!

 **Location**: Graefestr<br/>